 Kids love their names.
-That’s one of the main reasons to start teaching with your students’ names.
+That’s one of the main reasons I always suggest starting with kids’ names when asked how to teach the alphabet.
 Children are very interested in their own names, thus making names a meaningful base to teach from.

-This 5 senses name activity came about because many of my preschoolers, at the time, were really into anything that engaged their sense of smell.
+This scratch and sniff name art came about because many of my preschoolers, at the time, were really into anything that engaged their sense of smell.

 It’s a simple, engaging process for the kiddos (which makes my teacher heart happy).
 Plus, it yields a deliciously-scented name!